Meaad96s/datapreparation_titanic/README.md

 ### Create a Watson Studio service instance
 If you don't have a **watson Studio** instance, do the following:

-1.Select Catalog found at the top right of the page.
+1. Select Catalog found at the top right of the page.
-2.Click on Watson from the menu on the left, which you can find under Platform services.
+2. Click on Watson from the menu on the left, which you can find under Platform services.
-3.Select Browse Services under **Watson Services**.
+3. Select Browse Services under **Watson Services**.
-4.Choose **watson Studio** instance
+4. Choose **watson Studio** instance
 <p align="center"><img width="947" alt="untitled" src="https://user-images.githubusercontent.com/20974667/47021511-4509b900-d164-11e8-82e4-e13475ba4dbf.png">

 * Once the main page of the service appears, click on Get Started.
-This will redirect the browser to the Watson Studio platform.
+This will redirect your browser to the Watson Studio platform.
 It might ask to confirm IBM Cloud organization and space information.

 ### Create a Complete Project in Watson Studio
 Select **Refine Data** in the get started page.
-A prompt box will ask to create a project if you previously don't have one.
+A prompt box will ask you to create a project if you previously don't have one.

 ![](https://user-images.githubusercontent.com/20974667/47075480-5060f100-d205-11e8-963f-e0dbc2917e6a.png)